hackbg/fadroma/packages/core/core-contract.spec.ts.md

 Now that we've gotten the magic out of the way, let's start over - this time providing all the necessary data for deploying a contract.

-Of course, trying to deploy an empty `ContractInstance` will fail, because you still haven't specified which contract this is, or which chain to deploy it to, or from what address to send the init transaction.
+Of course, trying to deploy an empty `Contract` will fail, because you still haven't specified which contract this is, or which chain to deploy it to, or from what address to send the init transaction.